 Though still in infancy, haptic technology is poised to make the future of gaming and wearables more entertaining and realistic.

-WEARABLES IN ENTERTAINMENT
+WEARABLE TECHNOLOGY IN ENTERTAINMENT

 Wearable technology has expanded into the entertainment space by creating new ways to enjoy digital media.